 The Best Things to Do in Darwin

 If the outdoors is your calling then start your day waking up in a national park, exploring waterfalls and swimming in waterholes.
-Then head out fishing for some barramundi and spotting a crocodile while you’re out.
+Then head out to the Adelaide River for spotting saltwater crocodiles, or go fishing or hiking, or take a day trip to the Tiwi Islands.

-If you’re a keen history buff or love a good art gallery, immerse yourself in Darwin’s rich Aboriginal history, arts and culture before heading to a museum and learning of its part in WWII.
+If you’re a keen history buff or love a good museum and art gallery, immerse yourself in Darwin’s rich Aboriginal culture, history, and arts before heading to a museum and learning of its part in WWII.

-Foodies and city slickers will also have a wild time here exploring the great markets before enjoying a night out on Mitchell Street Darwin.
+Foodies and city slickers will also have a wild time here exploring the Darwin Harbour and the street markets before enjoying a night out on Mitchell Street Darwin.
+Or stroll along the Darwin Waterfront for the best views.

 No matter what you’re into, some time in the top end is guaranteed to give you some of your best memories in Australia.